 Social and Emotional Learning Conference

-Join us at the Social and Emotional Learning (SEL) Conference offered on the University of Northern Iowa campus on Friday, April 7, 2023, from 8 a.m. to 3:30 p.m.
-CDT.
+Join us at the Social and Emotional Learning (SEL) Conference offered on the University of Northern Iowa campus on Friday, April 19, 2024, from 8:30 a.m. to 3:45 p.m.
+CT.

-Hosted by the UNI College of Education, the conference will be held on site on UNI's campus with an online option for the keynote speakers and one breakout session at a reduced rate (see registration).
+Hosted by the UNI College of Education, the conference will be held on site on UNI's campus with an online option for the keynote speaker and guest author talk at a reduced rate (see pending registration).
 Free to UNI faculty, staff and students.

 Who should attend: Teachers, school counselors, school psychologists, school administrators and anyone who works with youth and children in the community!

-Registration: $50 before March 3; $60 after March 3. $30 for keynote speakers online-only option.
+Registration: $50 before March 15; $60 after March 15. $30 for the two leading guest speakers as an online-only option.
 UNI faculty, staff and students at no charge.
-Social Work CEUs and one hour of UNI undergraduate or graduate education credit for teaching license renewal also available.
+Social Work CEUs ($15 for processing) and one hour of UNI undergraduate or graduate education credit for teaching license renewal also available.

 Maucker Union Ballroom